 - Government grants will be allocated to the providers of general upper secondary education for study revision and review needs and other support measures following the emergency conditions caused by the COVID-19 situation in the spring.

 - The exceptional circumstances caused by the coronavirus will be taken into account in the maximum time limits applicable to student financial aid and progress in studies

-- More than EUR 60 million will be allocated to those involved in culture, sport and youth work, as these sectors have been badly affected by the coronavirus crisis we be supported by state grants.
+- Those involved in culture, sport and youth work, as these sectors have been badly affected by the coronavirus crisis we be supported by state grants.

 - Government funding for businesses will be strengthened due to COVID-19, including those operating in the creative industries

-- A grant of EUR 1.5 million from foundations, the Ministry of Education and Culture and the Arts Promotion Centre will be distributed as a matter of urgency to professionals in arts and culture suffering as a result of the COVID-19 epidemic.
+- A grant from foundations, the Ministry of Education and Culture and the Arts Promotion Centre will be distributed as a matter of urgency to professionals in arts and culture suffering as a result of the COVID-19 epidemic.

 - The exceptional operating conditions will be taken into account in the case of discretionary government grants that have already been awarded and central government transfers for cultural institutions.

-- The Academy of Finland is offering a special funding opportunity of EUR 8.45 to support and accelerate research into the COVID-19 epidemic and the mitigation of its effects and to support the utilisation of the research in society.
+- The Academy of Finland is offering a special funding opportunity to support and accelerate research into the COVID-19 epidemic and the mitigation of its effects and to support the utilisation of the research in society.